daolanfler/zero2prod/README.md

 We need multiple layer of defence.
 Message authentication code (MAC), A cookie value with an HMAC tag attached is often referred to as a **singed cookie**.
 that leads us to **actix-web-flash-messages**

+### Sessions

+Session-based authentication is a strategy to avoid asking users to provide their password on every single page.
+Users are asked to authenticate once, via a login form: if successful, the sever generates a one-time secret - an authenticated session token.

+> Naming can be quite confusing - we are using the terms _session token/session cookie_ to refer to
+> the client-side cookie associated to a **user** session.
+Later in this chapter, we will talk about
+> the lifecycle of cookies, where _session cookie_ refers to a cookie whos life time is tied to a
+> **browser** session.

+We need a **session store** - the server must remember the tokens it has generated in order to authorize future requests for logged-in users.
+We also want to asscociate information to each active session - this is known as a **session state**.

+- creation
+- retrieval
+- update
+- deletion

+*CRUD* (create, delete, read, update). need some form of **expiration** - sessions are meant to be short-lived.

+#### Redis

+Therefore, we can use the session token as key while the value is the JSON representation of the session state - the application takes care of serialization/deserialization.